 This Privacy Notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the contents of this Privacy Notice carefully to understand our views and practices regarding your personal data and how we will treat it.

-We have appointed a Data Protection Officer (DPO) to oversee compliance with data protection laws and this Privacy Notice, together with providing guidance and advice to the firm as required.
-If you have any queries about this Privacy Notice or how we handle your personal information then please contact our DPO, Stephen Wengraf, at [email protected] or by post at Rutherfords LLP, Ventura House, Ventura Park Road, Tamworth, Staffordshire, B78 3HL.
+We have appointed a Data Protection Manager (DPM) to oversee compliance with data protection laws and this Privacy Notice, together with providing guidance and advice to the firm as required.
+If you have any queries about this Privacy Notice or how we handle your personal information then please contact our DPM, Stephen Wengraf at [email protected] or by post at Rutherfords LLP, Ventura House, Ventura Park Road, Tamworth, Staffordshire, B78 3HL.

 What information do we collect and process?